-1. Bringing a firearm or weapon, as defined in Chapter 790, to school, to any school function, or onto any school-sponsored transportation or possessing, displaying, using, selling or transmitting a firearm at school.
+1. Bringing a firearm or weapon, as defined in Chapter 790, to school, to any school function, or onto any school-sponsored transportation or

 Note: A student may not be subject to mandatory expulsion proceedings if it is determined that the student immediately reported or delivered the firearm or weapon to a staff member.
 The term "immediately" means without delay as determined by the principal after considering the totality of the circumstances and prior to being reported by another individual.

-- 2. Making a threat or false report, as defined by FS 790.162 and 790.163, respectively, involving school or school personnel's property, school transportation, or a school-sponsored activity, including: - a.
-Threating to throw, project, place, or discharge a destructive device with intent to do bodily harm to any person or with intent to damage any property of any person. - b.
-Making a false report, with intent to deceive, mislead, or otherwise misinform a person concerning the placing or planting of any bomb, dynamite, or other deadly explosive, or weapon of mass destruction. - 3.
+- 2. Making a threat or false report, as defined by F.S.
+790.162 and 790.163, respectively, involving school or school personnel's property, school transportation, or a school-sponsored activity, including: - a.
+Threatening to throw, project, place, or discharge a destructive device with intent to do bodily harm to any person or with intent to damage any property of any person. - b.
+Making a false report, with intent to deceive, mislead, or otherwise misinform a person concerning the placing or planting of any bomb, dynamite, or other deadly explosive, or weapon of mass destruction.

 In addition, students found to have committed the following offenses on school property, school-sponsored transportation, or during a school-sponsored activity shall receive the most severe consequences provided in this policy which shall be mandatory suspension and administrative assignment to the Behavior Intervention Program or expulsion, referral to appropriate counseling services, and may be referred to the local law enforcement agency for criminal prosecution.
 (See section on Workback.
 This provision is not available for some of the following offenses.)
-These acts pose a serious threat to school safety and include: - Serious assault. - Arson or attempted arson. - Sexual battery (rape) or attempted sexual battery (rape). - Possessing, displaying, using, selling or transmitting of a Class A weapon.
+These acts pose a serious threat to school safety and include:

-- Homicide - Kidnapping or abduction. - Bringing, possessing, using, or selling of any explosive propellant or destructive device. - Robbery or attempted robbery. - Armed robbery or attempted armed robbery. - Serious battery. - Battery on School Board of Broward County employee, sports official, or other specified officials as listed in F.S.
-784.07 and 1006.13(5). - Battery on a law enforcement officer, firefighter, emergency medical care provider, and others as listed in F.S.
-784.07. - Found, by a court, to have committed an assault on specified officials, or School Board employees or sports official.
+- · Serious assault - Arson or attempted arson - Sexual battery (rape) or attempted sexual battery (rape) - Possessing, displaying, using, selling or transmitting of a Class A weapon - Homicide - Kidnapping or abduction - Bringing, possessing using, or selling of any explosive propellant or destructive device - Robbery or attempted robbery - Armed robbery or attempted armed robbery - Serious battery - Battery on School Board of Broward County employee, sports official, or other specified officials as listed in F.S.
+784.081 - Found, by a court, to have committed an assault on specified officials, or School Board employees or sports official.
 (F.S.
-784.081). - Found, by a court, to have committed an assault on a law enforcement officer, firefighter, emergency medical care provider, etc., (F.S.
-784.07) - Extortion. - Threatening to throw, project, place, or discharge a destructive device that may cause bodily harm to any person or damage any property of any person. - Making a false report, concerning the placing or planting of any bomb, dynamite, or other deadly explosive.

-When charged with these acts, the student shall be immediately removed from the classroom and placed in an alternative school setting pending disposition (F.S.
+784.081) - Found, by a court, to have committed an assault on a law enforcement officer, firefighter, emergency medical care provider, etc., (F.S.
+784.07) - Extortion - Threatening to throw, project, place, or discharge a destructive device that may cause bodily harm to any person or damage any property of any person - Making a false report concerning the placing or planting of any bomb, dynamite, or other deadly explosive - When charged with these acts, the student shall be immediately removed from the classroom and placed in an alternative school setting pending disposition (F.S.
 1006.13(5)).

-Note: A recommendation for the Behavior Intervention Program assignment applies when an elementary level student commits an offense, within this section for which a secondary level student would receive a mandatory expulsion under this policy.
-However, Class "A" Weapons, Bomb Threat (Placing) and Bomb Threat (False Reporting), shall be expellable offenses for all students, Grades K-12.
+Note: A recommendation for the Behavior Intervention Program assignment applies when an elementary level student commits an offense, within this section, for which a secondary level student would receive a mandatory expulsion under this policy.
+However, Class "A" Weapon, Bomb Threat (Placing) and Bomb Threat (False Reporting); shall be expellable offenses for all students, Grades K-12.